 Section 2: Specific Objectives And Purposes.
 This corporation is a non-profit organization established with objectives to encourage formation of character and provoke critical and intelligent thinking among young individuals.
-For these purposes, we produce and distribute free educational materials based on the works and ideas of the Grand Master Science Fiction author, Robert Anson Heinlein, as well as provide support for blood drives across the world and the donation of the works of said author to various military / veterans' organizations known as Heinlein for Heroes (H4H).
+For these purposes, we produce and distribute free educational materials based on the works and ideas of the Grand Master Science Fiction author, Robert Anson Heinlein; provide support for blood drives across the world; donate copies of science fiction and fantasy works by respected authors to various military / veterans' organizations in the program known as Heinlein for Heroes (H4H).